AudiusProject/audius-protocol/service-commands/README.md

 Don't forget to delete your instance once you're finished using it with `gcloud compute instances delete <instance-name>`.

+#### Migrating to a new dev box

+When migrating from an old dev box to a new one, our [Migration Manager](./scripts/.env/README.md) may be able to assist with a (more) seamless migration.

 ### Bringing up services locally
 Individual service commands can be executed with: `node setup.js run <service> [command]`